-Most Air Assault cadets will attend Sabalauski Air Assault School, located at Fort Campbell, Ky.
+Most Air Assault cadets will attend Sabalauski Air Assault School, located at Fort Campbell, KY.
 Training is broken into three phases, each lasting three days: Combat Assault Phase, Sling Load Phase, and Rappel Phase.
-On graduation day, cadets will undergo a 12-mile rucksack march.
-When they complete the march, they will earn their wings as official Air Assault Soldiers.
+On graduation day, cadets will undergo a 12-mile ruck march.
+Once they complete the march, they earn their wings as official Air Assault Soldiers.

 Air Assault School is necessarily physically and mentally demanding, as Soldiers will be required handle heavy equipment and perform dangerous tasks under extremely stressful conditions.
 Successful candidates must possess a keen eye for detail and a dedication to meticulous preparation.

 For Army ROTC Cadets, the world is their classroom.
 Every year hundreds of Cadets travel the globe, spend up to three weeks immersed in foreign cultures, learn more about how other others around the world view the U.S. and, in the process, learn more about themselves.